Weekend getaways from New Delhi

 Looking for the most thrilling water sport of all, Then Rishikesh is a perfect place to plan your next trip.
 Rafting in the Ganges is a experience which can't be explained in words you can only feel the adrenaline rush by indulging yourself in this adventurous activity.
 The river alongside is considered to be one of the holiest of all river in India and the city is renowned as a center for practicing yoga and meditation.
 Apart from River Rafting, Bungee Jumping in Rishikesh is the best in India.

 The Great Himalayan National Park (GHNP) as a natural site has been inscribed into the UNESCO World Heritage list.
 Mystical glaciers and unique ecological conditions of the Western Himalayas were salient features responsible for the park.
-The rare and endemic nature of many animal and plant communities at GHNP are of great interest to the travellers who love adventure and nature.
+The rare and endemic nature of many animal and plant communities at GHNP are of great interest to the travelers who love adventure and nature.
 A sight of the mysterious snow leopard is a visual enjoyment for wildlife photographers and untamed life lovers.
-The unique ecological aspects of the Western Himalaya led to the creation of this park.
 Sparse human populations, exotic flora and fauna, camping and trekking adventures counts as the reason to visit here.

 Hilly topography nestled with fruit orchards and coniferous forest, Mukteshwar, the name derived from Lord Shiva, one who offers Moksha(salvation), is a calm and seclude town and tourist destination in the Nainital District of Uttarakhand, India.
 The famous Mukteshwar temple with main deity as Lord Shiva is a famous attraction here.
 This enchanting city is situted in a height of about 7500 feet in the Kumaon Hill.
 The city has many tourist attractions apart from Mukteshwar temple in its account, Chauli ka Jali is one of the famous attraction.
 Mukteshwar, affluent in scenic splendor, commands a breathtaking view of the Himalayas with magnificent views and bearing the Nanda Devi, India's second-highest peak.
 The holiday homes came up in the scenic city are really attractive to those looking for enchanting retreat from large chaotic cities.